YOUTH ART EXHIBITION CALL FOR SUBMISSIONS

 Below are some potential interpretations of the theme (artists are encouraged to come up with their own interpretations too):

-• What can Nurturing Nature offer to you?
+• What can the Forest or Sea offer you?

-• What can Nurturing Nature offer to others?
+• What can the Forest or Sea offer to others?

 EXHIBIT CATEGORIES